-As a background of the measures, the global steel overcapacity problem, import restrictions imposed by other countries and Section 232 measures implemented by the 4US were referred to.
-There is a room for debate on its consistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of the tariff negotiation and that would cause changes in the competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites of imposing a safeguard measure (GATT Article 19.1(a)).
+As a background of the measures, the global steel overcapacity problem, import restrictions imposed by other countries and Section 232 measures implemented by the US were referred to.
+There is a room for debate on its consistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of the tariff negotiation and that would cause changes in the competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites of imposing a safeguard measure (Article XIX:1(a) of GATT).
 In addition, the panel in DS595 determined, as described below, that the EU's finding of "threat of injury" was not based on objective evidence.